 I’ve participated in volunteer work and donated small amounts previously for different relief programs.
 But this was the first time when my family’s safety was at stake during a natural calamity.
 This ended up becoming a profound experience for me and I learned to empathise with people who suffer during similar situations around the world.
 It also made me realise how small and fragile we all are in nature’s grand scheme of things.
 It was a humbling experience.

 The losses in Kerala is estimated to be worth approximately 3 Billion dollars.
 It would take many months if not years to bring the state back to normalcy.
 But the vibe in Kerala is that of hope and determination.
 Relief work volunteers are pouring in from all parts of the country to help with after flood relief work.
-In fact, as I am writing this post, I’m in Kerala volunteering for an organisation that’s helping with distributing food and other essentials to the flood affected families.
+In fact, as I am writing this post, I’m in Kerala volunteering for an organisation that’s helping with distributing food and other essentials, like this bc level 1 first aid kit for anyone injured, to the flood affected families.

 Other than the volunteering efforts, our small team in Typito has decided to donate 50% of the revenue we make from monthly subscriptions in the month of August.
 We plan to write a note to each of the customers with a copy of the receipt for the payment we donate on their behalf.
 This might take some time since we want to personally write a thank you note to all.